 (To run the code in these notebooks yourself, you can either log in to JuliaBox

 and use them remotely after uploading them there, or install Julia and IJulia on your own machine by first downloading Julia from here

 and following the installation instructions here

-This list will be updated (to include also original research papers) during the semester.
-In each category, the items that are most relevant for the course come first:
+For further literature, see also the lecture notes.
+In each category below, the items that are most relevant for the course come first:

 - Uncertainty quantification and stochastic simulation

 G. J. Lord, C. E. Powell, T. Shardlow, An Introduction to Computational Stochastic PDEs, Cambridge University Press, 2014

 T. J. Sullivan, Introduction to Uncertainty Quantification, Springer, 2015

 S. Asmussen, P. W. Glynn, Stochastic Simulation, Springer, 2007